dedpanguru/cs166_project/README.md

 - Attackers of each server prepare respective servers on their local machine
 - Attackers plan and execute attack on each server, screenshotting the whole attack process and the results
 - Attackers upload their screenshots and a write-up of their attack into this repo
+### More information on how to setup each of the servers is found inside the specific server folders